rabbitmq/rabbitmq-website/site/federated-exchanges.md

 ## <a id="details" class="anchor" href="#details">Implementation</a>

-Inter-broker communication is implemented using AMQP 0-9-1 (optionally secured with TLS).
-Bindings are grouped together and binding operations such as
+Inter-broker communication is implemented using AMQP 0-9-1 (optionally [secured with TLS](/ssl.html)).
+Bindings are grouped together and binding operations such as `queue.bind` and `queue.unbind` commands are sent to the upstream side of the link when bindings change in the downstream.
-<code>queue.bind</code> and <code>queue.unbind</code>
-commands are sent to the upstream side of the link when bindings change in the downstream.

 Therefore the  exchange only receives messages for which it has bindings.
 The bindings are replicated with the upstream asynchronously so the effect of adding